 (c) if the application is for an SRS storage licence — that the applicant conducts a business that involves storing an SRS that has a legitimate purpose;

-(d) if the application is for an SRS transport licence — that the applicant conducts a business that involves transporting an SRS for a legitimate purpose or in order to supply it for a legitimate purpose;

-(e) if the application is for an SRS supply licence — that the applicant conducts a business that involves supplying an SRS for a legitimate purpose;
+[(d), (e) deleted]

 (f) if the application is for an SRS fertiliser licence — that the applicant conducts a business that requires the possession of an SRS for use as a fertiliser in primary production.

 [Regulation 32 amended in Gazette 16 Mar 2012 p.
-1260.]
+1260; 2 Dec 2013 p.
+5510.]

-33. Licences issued to bodies corporate and partnerships
+33. Body corporate and partnership to have qualified officer

+(1) In this regulation —

-(1) A licence issued to a corporate or a partnership must specify the personal details of at least one individual who is responsible for the security of any SRS possessed by the body or partnership under any licence issued to it.
+officer, of a body corporate or a partnership, means an individual who is concerned in the management of, or employed by, the body or partnership;

-(2) A body corporate or a partnership that holds a licence may at any time apply to have the licence amended so as to add, amend or remove the personal details of an individual responsible for the security of any SRS possessed by the body or partnership under any licence issued to it.
+qualified officer, of a body corporate or a partnership that holds a licence, means an officer of the body or partnership who —

-(3) The application must be made in accordance with regulation 40.

-(4) On such an application, the Chief Officer must not amend the licence unless satisfied —

-(a) the application is made in accordance with regulation 40; and

-(b) that any individual whose personal details are to be added to the licence —

-(i) has reached 18 years of age; and
+(a) has reached 18 years of age; and

-(ii) is concerned in the management of, or employed by, the body or partnership; and
+(b) is competent to keep any SRS possessed under the licence secure; and

-(iii) has a security clearance that was issued not more than 5 years prior to the date of the application.
+(c) has a security clearance that was issued within the previous 5 years.

-(5) A licence issued to a body corporate or a partnership ceases to have effect if every individual specified in the licence under this regulation —
+(2) A body corporate or a partnership that holds a licence must have one or more qualified officers.

+Penalty: a level 3 fine.

+(3) A body corporate or a partnership that holds a licence must keep a proper record of at least one of its qualified officers.

+Penalty: a level 3 fine.

+(4) For the purpose of subregulation (3), a proper record is not kept of a qualified officer unless a written record is made of this information —

+(a) the officer’s personal details;

+(b) the officer’s date of birth;

-(a) ceases to be concerned in the management of, or employed by, the body or partnership; or
+(c) the position the officer holds in the body corporate or partnership;

-(b) ceases to have a security clearance.
+(d) details of the security clearance held by the officer,

+and is kept while the officer is, and for 2 years after the date on which the officer ceases to be, an officer of the body corporate or partnership.

+(5) The Chief Officer at any time may direct an individual who is recorded by a body corporate or a partnership under subregulation (3) to demonstrate to the Chief Officer that he or she is competent to keep any SRS possessed under the licence secure.

+(6) The power in subregulation (5) may be exercised whether or not the individual is an officer of the body corporate or partnership.

+(7) A person who does not comply with a direction given under subregulation (5) commits an offence.

+Penalty: a level 3 fine.

+[Regulation 33 inserted in Gazette 2 Dec 2013 p.
+5510-12.]

 34. Conditions of licences

 (1) A licence may include any of these conditions that the Chief Officer thinks fit —